eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     uint32_t TOPICTYPE_size_of_topic(const TOPICTYPE* topic, uint32_t size);

-Counts the number of bytes that the topic will need in an `ucdrBuffer`.
+This function counts the number of bytes that the topic needs in an `ucdrBuffer`.

 :topic: Struct to count the size.
 :size: Number of bytes already written into the `ucdrBuffer`.